Discovering The Joy of Big Wheel Frames

-So let's begin with distance blading.
-Having clocked about 100-150 miles on these frames, durability is up to par with any frame I've came across for distance.
+So let’s begin with distance blading.
+I have clocked about 100-150 miles on these frames so far.
+The durability is up to par with any frame I’ve came across for distance.
 My only complaint is after 15 miles or so they start to feel slow like the bearings are giving way or starting to seize.
 I also started to get a creaking noise while under a load.
 For example, I hear it when pushing off one foot to another coming from both the front and the back wheels.

 Moving on to my preferred sub-discipline of blading as of recently: aggressive big wheel (I don’t know what else to call it!)

-Regardless of what to call it, I used the Duke City Ditch Comp to test this frame as well as my creativity.
-Learning to wheel slide is still a bit of a challenge, but with this setup I'm learning that fast frames react quickly on turns even with a flat set up on them (once I rocker them I will share my thoughts).
+Regardless of what to call it, I used the Duke City Ditch Comp to test this Kizer Trimax Frames as well as my creativity.
+Learning to wheel slide is still a bit of a challenge, but with this setup I’m learning that fast frames react quickly on turns even with a flat set up on them.

 I have to say the speed coming up to tricks is amazing!!
 You seem to glide with ease over small rocks anti-rocker people would eat shit on.
 Cracks?
 What cracks?
 These roll over everything—which is perfect for the Ditch Comp.
 Soul tricks are not the only tricks you can do with these frames despite popular belief.
 I was trying to land royale with them at the comp but could not, in the end, get one.
 I think once I master wheel slides it will help me land a royale on a rail.